 He really likes it when someone gets up and jumps while he’s sitting, as he gets more momentum going than he can by himself.

 Owen chews on everything.
-It’s more appropriate for him to chew on chewies rather than his clothes, random objects, or anything non-edible.
+It’s more appropriate (and safer!) for him to chew on chewy tubes rather than his clothes, random objects, or anything non-edible.

 So we try to keep a supply of therapy tools on hand to offer him.
 Since they don’t last forever, we try to get him a new pack at least annually.
 They make a small gift that he loves!

-If your child with Angelman Syndrome doesn’t have Pica, there are tons of different styles of chew jewelry, pencil toppers, and more.
-So see what your child likes best and go with that one.
+If your child with Angelman Syndrome doesn’t have Pica, there are tons of different styles of chew jewelry, pencil toppers, and more that we can’t use.
+But not every child with AS has Pica, so see what your child likes best and go with that.